aeternity/aepps-home-microsite/site/content/Get-started-with-AE.md

 ### 1. Check out the **Getting Started boilerplate Tutorial**:

-This tutorial explains how to built a simple dapp using truffle, vue and the Aeternity identity manager <br>
+This tutorial explains how to built a simple dapp using truffle, vue and the æternity identity manager <br>
 [https://codeburst.io/dapp-scratch-a-cli-for-building-dapps-and-tutorial-for-building-your-first-one-5cabdff3771e](https://codeburst.io/dapp-scratch-a-cli-for-building-dapps-and-tutorial-for-building-your-first-one-5cabdff3771e)

-### 2. Check out other existing **Demo Aepps**:
+### 2. Check out other existing **Demo æpps**:

 Have a look at those existing repos to get a first understanding of how things are done in other apps.